-Far infrared light therapy treatment, also known as FIR, is a noninvasive pain relief treatment from alternative medicine that involves a pad similar to a common heating pad.
+FIR is a noninvasive, alternative pain relief treatment from alternative medicine that involves a pad similar to a common heating pad.
 Naturopathic doctor Mark Stengler, ND, has been using FIR to reduce pain and stiffness associated with a variety of conditions, including arthritis, carpal tunnel syndrome, peripheral neuropathy, lymph edema, and pain in the neck, back or muscles.

 Although light and heat therapies have been used for centuries, the far infrared wave length is the most compatible with human tissue because it vibrates at the same frequency as human cells, so it is easily absorbed, penetrating as far as 2.3 inches below the skin, bringing heat to muscles, blood vessels, lymphatic glands and nerves.

 You absolutely must check with your doctor about your medical history before using FIR even once.
 And don't put FIR on a fresh joint or muscle injury for the first 48 hours.
 Your doctor will tell you it's cold first, to reduce inflammation, then heat, after 48 hours.